Hardcoreprawn/architecture/input/architecture/architectural-principles/Business-Continuity.md

 ## Implications

 This principle ensures that we focus on ensuring our business is adequately resilient and prepared.
 It encourages us to look for tangible risks and effective mitigations, which are appropriate to the value of the system.
-It also wants us to focus on ensuring that our applications fit our intentions, especially in regards to where we work from and how easy it is for our people to adapt to changes.
+It also wants us to focus on ensuring that our applications fit our intentions, especially regarding where we work and how easy it is for our people to adapt to changes.

 * Data and Applications are available to our staff when they work away from the office.
 * If you use shared applications, you need to know (and control) the risks of losing your business data and business functions.